offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

 Same as those from the previous phase, plus:

 1. The technology gets hard to scale.
 Mitigations:
-    1. Increase the evaluation period to try optimize.
+    1. Increase the evaluation period to try to optimize.
     2. If the implemented domain discovery method doesn't not scale, it can be phased out (or discouraged) by the end of the evaluation period.
 2. Privacy concerned Onion Service operators may not want their .onion address